StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 <!-- --- -->

-### Our duty to God can help shed light on some of the possible areas of contention
+#### Our duty to God can help shed light on some of the possible areas of contention {#but-what-about-matters-that-tend-toward-gray-more-than-black-or-white-our-duty-to-god-can-help-shed-light-on-some-of-the-possible-areas-of-contention}

 Sometimes we really will have to weigh the input of our parents and decide whether or not it is something that we are called and obligated to follow.
 While it does always ultimately boil down to specifics only knowable by individuals and God, there are some common things that people clash with their parents on.
 In no particular order: